Jaeiya/gilmer/docs/commit_syntax.md

 Verbosity should be reserved for the body of a commit, and only when it's absolutely necessary to describe some kind of design/engineering issue/choice which would otherwise not be obvious, even from the code.

 ### **Contextual**
 This is the strategy we're going to be using.
 Not only does it maintain the minimalist philosophy of a concise message, but it also adds a bit of contextual sugar, along with allowing extra content to be laid out in the body of a commit.
-In order to maintain a readability, we're also limiting what actions are valid.
+In order to maintain readability, we're also limiting what actions are valid.

 The syntax for this is as follows, and notice that we're expounding on the example above: `fix(char_props): remove obsolete attributes`
 - If we're familiar with the code-base at all, we'll immediately know where this change occurred.
 Even if we're *not* familiar with it, we now know where to look for the change.